ncatlab/nlab-content/pages/1010.md

 But a nice way of thinking of Grothendieck universes is as an internal topos object.
 That is, it is possible to express the notion of 'topos object' in any category with finite limits, and then one can define a Grothendieck universe within say a topos or pretopos of sets $E$ as such an internal topos object $U$ inside $E$.
 Mike?

 _Toby_:  The important point is the bit about cardinal numbers as I have written above.
 The rest of the structural formulation *seems* right to me, but I wouldn\'t be surprised if I messed it up.
 There is probably an elegant way to say this using [[indexed category|indexed categories]] anyway.
-But the strongly inacessible cardinal is the bottom line.
+But the infinite strongly inacessible cardinal is the bottom line.
 =--

+# Examples #

+The set $\mathbb{N}$ of [[natural number]]s is a Grothendieck universe, unless you phrase axiom (3) in the definition to specifically rule it out.
+In this way, the axiom of infinity can be seen as a simply universe axiom (stating that at least one universe exists).

+If you refrain from using the axiom of universes (except perhaps once, to get $\mathbb{N}$ as above), then the set of all sets (or cardinal numbers) that you can actually construct is a Grothendieck universe.
+Of course, you cannot possibly have proved that this universe exists, but the intuition that you ought be able to form the collection of 'everything that we\'ve used so far' is the justification for the axiom of universes.

+Similarly, if you use the axiom of universes at most $n$ times, then the set of all sets that you can construct with this restriction is a Grothendieck universe.
+So is, in principle, the set of all sets that you can construct using any number of applications of the axiom of universes, but the existence of *this* set cannot be proved, even using this axiom!
+(So the axiom of universes is not the final word on large cardinal axioms.)

 #Applications#